-Nothing defines lady-like style like a string of pearls does.
-From royals and world leaders to average citizens this organic gem cuts across social statuses and remains a graceful accessory for all.
-While the cost and quality may vary pearl jewelry is something that will last a lifetime provided it is properly cared for.
+Nothing defines elegant feminine grace like a string of pearls does.
+From royals and world leaders to average citizens, this organic gem cuts across social status and remains a graceful accessory for all.
+While the cost and quality may vary, pearl jewelry is something that lasts a lifetime, provided it is properly cared for.

 Proceed with caution